luismurao/amerifluxr/README.md

 AmeriFluxR is a R toolbox to facilitate easy Ameriflux Level2 data exploration and downloads through a convenient R [shiny](http://shiny.rstudio.com/) based GUI.
 I'll integrate support for Level3 data in the near future as well as some additional functionality to summarize the data more concisely.

+- NOTE: bugs bugs bugs, this is an initial release and given my limited testing platforms the application might be especially buggy on Windows.
+Relative paths have been an issue as well, since for development purposes I need to run the code unpackaged (some of those might sneak in).
+If you find any bug, create a bug report on my GitHub page.

 ## Installation

 You can quick install the package by installing the following dependencies